uidaholib/main-web-redesign_draft/content/mill/index.md

 The **Making, Innovating, Learning Laboratory** (the MILL) is a place to gather, explore, learn, and create new knowledge using state-of-the-art technology and other traditional forms of making.
 Located on the first floor of the library and open to everyone on campus, the MILL is creative and inclusive, and we strive to facilitate the free and open exchange of ideas and knowledge between disciplines.

 Are you ready to create?
-[Reserve one of our 3D printers](https://libcal.uidaho.edu/reserve/3dprinters), the Lulzbot Mini 3D Printer and TAZ 3D Printer.
+[Reserve one of our 3D printers](https://libcal.uidaho.edu/reserve/3dprinters), take one of our [workshops]({{ '/services/workshops/' | relative_url }}), or just drop by to get an overview of what you can do in the space!
-If you’re looking for space to record audio or video, [reserve the Studio A/V lab](https://libcal.uidaho.edu/reserve/AV), or join us for weekly [workshops]({{ '/services/workshops/' | relative_url }})!

 Want to learn more?
 Get in touch with us by stopping by or <a href="mailto:jkfleener@uidaho.edu">sending us a message</a>.
 To get our [newsletter]({{ '/mill/news.html' | relative_url }}) delivered to your inbox, sign up for our mailing list by emailing <a href="mailto:library-mill-join@uidaho.edu ">library-mill-join@uidaho.edu</a>.